Osmanyasal/RiscV-CS/README.md

 # RiscV-CS (Custom Shop)
 RISC-V cores with an integrated Performance Monitoring Unit (PMU) for performance analysis and optimization.
-Implemented four distinct microarchitectures: single-cycle, multi-cycle, pipelined, and pipelined superscalar.
+Implemented tow distinct microarchitectures: single-cycle and pipelined.